NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Compare-Spectral-Signatures/compare-spectral-sigs.md

 To complete this tutorial you will need the most current version of R and, preferably, RStudio loaded on your computer.

+As of June 2026, NEON requires an API token for data downloads, to reduce bot scraping and improve user support.
+Tokens can be generated in NEON data portal user accounts - log in to your account or create one, and go to the API Tokens section.
+For best practices in storing and using tokens, follow the instructions <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.

+You will also need to complete the lesson: <a href="https://www.neonscience.org/resources/learning-hub/tutorials/create-raster-stack-hsi-hdf5-r" target="_blank">Creating a Raster Stack from Hyperspectral Imagery in HDF5 Format in R</a>

 ### R Libraries to Install:

 * **rhdf5**: `install.packages("BiocManager")`, `BiocManager::install("rhdf5")`